 Nissan Titan XD 5.0 Cummins Reliability

-The emissions systems on the Titan XD are all problematic, the turbochargers are known to fail way too soon, the fueling system has issues, the transmission is awful, and so on and so forth.
-Outside of these major engine problems, the XD fell short to start with.
+The emissions systems on the Nissan Titan XD are all problematic, the turbochargers are known to fail, the fueling system has issues, the transmission is awful, and so on and so forth.
+Outside of these major engine problems, the Titan XD fell short to start with.
 With the engine being nearly a $10k upgrade it only offered 1,000lbs. more towing capacity than its V8 gasser counterpart.
 Additionally, the ride quality, interior, and overall driving experience were far inferior to that of its Dodge, GM, and Ford competitors.

-While we do believe that the 5.0 Cummins engine itself is a very durable and strong engine, the 5.0 inside the Titan XD cannot be considered reliable.
+While we do believe that the 5.0 Cummins engine itself is a very durable and strong engine, the one inside the Titan XD cannot be considered reliable.
 We have faith in the block, heads, internals, etc. all lasting upwards of 300,000 miles.
-However, we simply do not have faith that a Titan XD with the 5.0 Cummins will make it anywhere near that sort of mileage without tens of thousands of dollars in maintenance and repairs along the way.
+However, we don’t have faith that a Titan XD will make it anywhere near that mileage.
+At least not without tens of thousands of dollars in maintenance and repairs along the way.